Nesma Mahgoub: Theater

 Nesma has been performing on stage since she was 10 years old.
 She considers it to be her second home where she feels most confident.
-After graduation, she pursued her love of standing on stage and performing by being an active member of Fabrica for a few years.
+After graduation, she was an active member of Fabrica for a few years.
 She continued to play Epoinine in Fabrica's Arabic version of Les Miserables (musical) and was cast as the gypsy in their version of El Leila El Kebira by Sayed Mekawy.